ekondayan/libtfmini/README.md

 # <u>Description</u>

-C++17 header only, driver library for reading TFmini ToF LIDAR sensors.
+C++17 header only, driver library providing low and high level acces for TFmini ToF LIDAR sensors.
+The library is designed in such a way that it support working with multiple connected sensors.
+Supported firmware versions are 15x and 16x.
 The header only approach greatly simplifies the process of including it into other projects.

 The minimum C++ standard is [ISO/IEC 14882](https://en.wikipedia.org/wiki/ISO/IEC_14882) (C++17).

 The library is suitable from embedded devices to desktop computers and servers and anything in between as long as you have access to a C++17 compiler.